-- Raised concern that the maps submitted by Emil Anderson are not accurate and do not include reference to the extension of Tungsten Court; this development goes right through our property.

-- We wanted accessibility to nature and currently have that but with a road being built and more development we will lose that.
+- Opposed to this application. - Raised concern that the maps submitted by Emil Anderson are not accurate and do not include reference to the extension of Tungsten Court; this development goes right through our property. - We wanted accessibility to nature and currently have that but with a road being built and more development we will lose that.